fluidsonic/JetPack/README.md

 JetPack still has to rely on some Objective-C runtime modifications as well as some global notification observers, so it must be initialized.

-Call `JetPack.initialize()` as early as possible, ideally early in one of the following locations:
+Call `JetPackKit.initialize()` as early as possible, ideally early in one of the following locations:

 - `main.swift`
 - `init()` of your `UIApplicationDelegate`